rheradio/sat_sampling/README.md

 # Scalable and Uniform SAT-Sampling for Configurable Systems

-Material of the experiments reported in:
+Material of the experiments reported in the following paper submitted to the 24TH ACM INTERNATIONAL SYSTEMS AND SOFTWARE PRODUCT LINE CONFERENCE (SPLC 2020):

 *Ruben Heradio, David Fernandez-Amoros, José Galindo, and David Benavides*.
 **Scalable and Uniform SAT-Sampling for Configurable Systems.**

-*This paper has been submitted for publication to the 24TH ACM INTERNATIONAL SYSTEMS AND SOFTWARE PRODUCT LINE CONFERENCE (SPLC 2020).*

 ## Abstract